*****Parents, please keep this as a guide for the entire dance year! *****

-Carina Stewart, Ashley Taylor, Holly Johnson, and Danielle Martin.
+Our teaching faculty is Holly Johnson, Danielle Martin, Ashley Taylor, Carina Stewart, Jocelyn Borgers, and Madison Ivey.
 For more information about these teachers, please read their bios on the bulletin board in the hall way leading to Studios One and Two.

 In many classes (mostly 1st grade and younger), Olivia has trained dancers to assist in demonstrating and guiding younger students.
 These young teachers are required to have had four years of dance training by Olivia, be at least 12 years old, and complete a 2-day training at the studio during the summer.
 For more information about each of our assistant teachers, please check out their bios on the bulletin board outside studio 1 during the first month of classes.

-At the end of the dance year (June) we will have a recital.
+At the end of the dance year (May28) we will have a recital.
 The recital is optional, but we encourage all our students to participate.
-Preparation for the recital takes much commitment and work from the teacher, students, and parents.
+Preparation for the recital takes much commitment and work from the teachers, students, and parents.
 We will begin working on the recital in January.
 A recital handbook will be given out in February outlining all of the details of the recital.
 We will have a mandatory dress rehearsal the week of the shows.
-The recital will probably be June 1st.
+The recital will be May 28.
 Each dancer will purchase a costume for each class she/he takes.
-The average cost of each recital costume is approximately $60.00 and will need to be paid for before Christmas Break.
-We will have the costume ledger set up by the first week of class so parents may begin to make payments if they wish to do so.
+The average cost of each recital costume is approximately $65.00 and will need to be paid in full by December 3rd.
+We will have the costume ledger set up by the first week of August so parents may begin to make payments if they wish to do so.
 We work hard to keep the cost of costumes down.
 Each dancer will also need to have the proper shoes, tights, and accessories for the recital.
-The recital fee is $20-$50 per dancer depending on how many routines in which the dancer is involved.
-The tickets for the recital will be $12.00.
+The recital fee is $20.00 per dancer.
+The tickets for the recital will be $12.00 and $15.00.

 Dance shoes must be worn in every dance class.
 Ballet and Creative Movement students must have pink leather ballet shoes (boys wear black).
 Jazz students must have black jazz shoes (any style except sneakers).
 Tap students must have black tap shoes.
 Students taking Modern will wear flesh colored dance paws.
 Hip Hop students will wear black hip hop shoes.
 We will be lenient for the first month of class.
 After the first month of class, students who do not wear dance shoes for class will be asked to sit and watch until they have proper shoes.
 No street shoes are to be worn on the dance floor.
 Students, parents and siblings need to take off their street shoes in the lobby, before entering the classroom.